ox-it/humfrey/docs/source/ref/apps/elasticsearch.rst

 Writing SPARQL queries for the indexes
 --------------------------------------

+You can add new queries to index using the Django admin interface.
+Head to *Indexes* under *Elasticsearch*.

 The queries you write should result in a resultset (i.e. they are SELECT queries), which are transformed into chunks of JSON which are then fed to ElasticSearch.
 How you name your variables is important in the following ways: